 The minimum value of service design co-efficient at 27 °C shall be considered as 2 for conveyance of gaseous fuels.

 In this standard, for the evaluation of PE compound, an additional type test for 10 000 h at 20 °C has been included.
-For aluminium material to be used for the manufacture of multilayer pipes, aluminium grade 31200 as per IS 737: 2008 ‘Wrought Aluminium and Aluminium Alloy Sheet and Strip for General Engineering Purposes – Specification (fourth revision)’ which is equivalent to ENAW 3003 grade of EN 573-3 ‘Aluminium and aluminium alloys - Chemical composition and form of wrought products - Part 3: Chemical composition and form of products’ as prescribed in ISO 17484-1 : 2014, has been specified.
+For aluminium material to be used for the manufacture of multilayer pipes, aluminium grade 31200 as per IS 737: 2008 ‘Wrought aluminium and aluminium alloy sheet and strip for general engineering purposes — Specification (fourth revision)’ which is equivalent to ENAW 3003 grade of EN 573-3 ‘Aluminium and aluminium alloys — Chemical composition and form of wrought products — Part 3: Chemical composition and form of products’ as prescribed in ISO 17484-1 : 2014, has been specified.

 Multilayer pipes are delivered generally as a complete system.
 Pipes, fittings, tools, etc are mostly not compatible with components of other brands/make.
 All components in a system are perfectly geared to one another when they are procured from the same manufacturer.
 Further, in case of repair/maintenance, the consumer can ensure to procure spares/accessories from the same source.